charlesw-salesforce/enterprise-vibe-coding/.a4drules/salesforce-rules.md

 ### 5. Previewing the App

 - Await instruction from the user before attempting to open the app in local dev mode
-- You can find the current metadata alias in current-org.txt
 - If the user asks to preview the app or run it in local dev mode, run this terminal command:

 `sf lightning dev app --target-org "$ALIAS" --name="Todo Manager" --device-type desktop`